-Dun & Bradstreet is the primary company used to evaluate business credit.
+Dun & Bradstreet is the main company used to check business credit.
 They issue a credit score known as PAYDEX.
 But there are also other companies that provide similar credit evaluation services to businesses.
 So these come from their independent databases.
-Consider the Equifax Small Business Credit Risk Score.
+Hence, consider the Equifax Small Business Credit Risk Score.

-One of them is Equifax who offers a business scoring credit model.
-The CRA calls it the Equifax Small Business Enterprise/ Equifax Small Business Credit Risk Score.
+One of these bureaus is Equifax.
+They offer a business scoring credit model.
+The credit reporting agency calls it the Equifax Small Business Enterprise/ Equifax Small Business Credit Risk Score.

 Equifax’s model is for companies that provide goods and services to small businesses.

-The score was created to enhance risk assessment throughout the account life cycle.
-It does so by predicting the probability of a new or existing small business customer becoming seriously delinquent on supplier accounts.
+The score was made to enhance risk assessment throughout the account life cycle.
+It does so by predicting the chance of a new or existing small business customer becoming seriously delinquent.
+And that is on supplier accounts.
 It is also for showing if a business will go bankrupt.
 So both are within a 12 month period.

-Credit scores range from 101 – 816 with a lower score indicating a higher risk for serious delinquency.
+These credit scores range from 101 – 816.
+So this is with a lower score showing a higher risk for serious delinquency.

 There are also four reason codes.
-So these show top factors that impact the credit score for a better understanding of risk.
+So these show top factors that impact the credit score.
+This is for a better understanding of risk.

 Equifax does provide both consumer and business credit risk models.
 But there are considerable differences between the two.